Databases

 A Database Management System (DBMS) is a software package that enables users to interact with a database by providing an interface to store, retrieve and manipulate data in an order of trend or fashion.
 A DBMS serves as a bridge between users or application programs and the database, thus enabling users to create, modify and update databases while restricting access to data.

-A DBMS consists of several components that cooperate to maintain the database properly.
+A Database Management system DBMS consists of several components that cooperate to maintain the database properly.
 The main elements of a DBMS comprise following…

 The storage data manager (DSM) is the one who looks after the physical storage of the data on disk.
 Its key responsibilities involve: